-I’ve been using and reusing the same staples for years.
-They make any occasion look fancy, and most importantly, they don’t break the bank.
+I’ve been using and reusing the same budget friendly decorating staples for years.
+They elevate any occasion, and most importantly, they don’t break the bank.
 One thing to keep in mind before I share the list, is that I always incorporate something special with these staples.
-For my son’s birthday I added soccer stuff, or for halloween I added spiders and witch hats.
+For my son’s birthday I added soccer stuff, or for Halloween I added spiders and witch hats.
 Just think of these pieces as a cheap and elegant “base” that you can reuse.
 Over and over, and over and over, and over…

-Ok, I know you’re thinking well, DUH.
-But the key is getting the oversized white ones, they make such a big impact.
+Ok, I know you’re thinking well balloons, DUH.
+But for high impact, the key is twofold: get the oversized white ones, AND hang them from the ceiling with twine (or any other ribbon or string).
 They look elegant yet so fun.
-And want it to look extra fancy?
-Hang them from the ceiling with some twine.
+Want it to look extra fancy?
 Get creative.
 Hang them from a table, on the wall, or the back of a chair.
 Don’t be afraid to mix it up.
 Put some balloons on the floor, and the larger ones on the ceiling.
 My son had a soccer theme one year, and I used soccer ball balloons to personalize his birthday.
 (I also love these large round ones here)

-I use this for everythanggggg.
+I use this for everything.
 One small roll for $5 will last me such a long time.
 I always use them for balloons, but also to hang other things.
-I especially love twine for gifts!
+I especially love twine for gifts.
 The possibilities are endless.
 I recently used them to hang witches hats from the ceiling for Halloween.

 I use them to tie things together, for party favors, and even for gifts like I did below.